rirum/rirum/README.md

 I’m @rirum but you can call me ✨ riru ✨  or cami (she/her)<br>
-I’m interested in get better at programming and learn React.
+I’m interested in getting better at programming and learn React.
 Also :ribbon: magical girls, :microphone: screamo and :sewing_needle: embroidery.<br>
 Currently studying on Driven Education to be a FullStack Dev :writing_hand:<br>